Polish (PL)German (DE)English (EN)

 Sleep problems, insomnia, sleep difficulties, trouble falling asleep

-Melatonin for sleep, when used in the appropriate doses, can be helpful for some individuals who work shifts, as well as for those with neurodegenerative diseases such as Alzheimer's disease.
-It is also used as part of the therapy for bipolar affective disorders (BAD).
-Before starting melatonin supplementation, it's essential to consult a specialist to assess individual needs and potential risks associated with using this hormone.
+When used in appropriate doses, melatonin can be helpful for people working shifts, or those with neurodegenerative diseases like Alzheimer’s.
+It is also sometimes used as part of treatment for bipolar disorder.
+Before starting melatonin supplementation, you should always consult a specialist to assess both your personal needs and the potential risks of taking this hormone.

-When used under a doctor's supervision and in the right doses, melatonin for sleep can indeed assist in treating sleep difficulties.
-This primarily applies to older individuals and people dealing with various medical conditions, such as multiple sclerosis (MS).
-It is also commonly used in blind individuals, as recent scientific studies have shown that melatonin helps them maintain an appropriate sleep-wake rhythm throughout the day.
+If taken under medical supervision and in the right dose, melatonin for sleep can indeed help treat insomnia – but primarily in older adults and people with conditions such as multiple sclerosis (MS).
+It is also commonly used in blind individuals, as recent scientific studies have shown melatonin helps maintain a proper sleep-wake rhythm throughout the day.

 Mattress return, how to return a mattress, mattress testing, foam mattress, layered mattress